-Figure 2 shows the first 100 points of the learning curves for the subjectivity classification task averaged over the three subject domains.
+Figure 3 shows the first 100 points of the learning curves for the subjectivity classification task averaged over the three topic domains.
 The vertical axis shows the average accuracy taken over ten trials.
 The horizontal axis shows the number of training documents.

 The naive way of choosing documents to add to the training set is to choose a document at random.
-This approach is shown for each of the three feature-sets (BOW\rand, POS\rand and TS\rand).
+This approach is shown for each of the three feature-sets (BOW_rand, POS_rand and TS_rand).
 The POS learning rate is better on this task than the learning rate for the other two feature-sets.

 We seek to improve the learning rate of the genre classifiers.
 One method of improving the learning rate is to use active learning to selectively sample documents to add to the training set.
 The aim is to select training documents that will most improve the learned model, thus achieving maximum performance for minimal training data.
+The approach we investigate to improve the learning rate uses the level of agreement between the learned models based on different feature-sets.
+The first document to be labeled is selected at random.
+The next document to be labeled is the one where the models based on the three different feature-sets disagree most about the classification.